T0biii/gluon-docker/README.md

     docker run -it --name ffmc ffmuc-experimental

 The container will automatically start the firmware build process.

-The build process can be configured with build arguments(not ATM):

-    #docker build --build-arg FFMD_VERSION=tags/v0.38-beta.1 -t ffmuc-experimental .

-You can run the container with some env to change the Version
+You can run the container with some environment variables to change the version for the build

 	docker run --name ffmc -e "FFMUC_REPO=https://github.com/T0biii/site-ffm.git" -e "FFMUC_VERSION=stable" ffmuc-experimental